peterjc/picobio/assembly_comparison/README.rst

 The script ``multi_comparison.py`` comparing several assemblies/references.
-It produces output a bit like Mauve, showing several genomes - each drawn as a linear track - with cross-links between them for similiar regions.
+It produces output a bit like Mauve, showing several genomes - each drawn as a linear track - with cross-links between them for similar regions.

 Dependencies